acstud/lab1/README.md

 While the course is busy and many people are building, you might want to switch to one or the other login server.
-However, remember that the login servers should not be used to run benchmarking workloads; you may only use them to test your code with very small example data (if your code runs for longer than a second on the login server, please [kill the process you started](https://www.linuxfoundation.org/blog/classic-sysadmin-how-to-kill-a-process-from-the-command-line/)).
+However, remember that the login servers should not be used to run benchmarking workloads; you may only use them to test your code with very small example data (if your code runs for longer than a couple of seconds on the login server, please [kill the process you started](https://www.linuxfoundation.org/blog/classic-sysadmin-how-to-kill-a-process-from-the-command-line/)).
 In order to run benchmarking workloads, submit them to the GPU cluster nodes as discussed in the "[How do I submit a job to one of the GPU cluster nodes?](
 #how-do-i-submit-a-job-to-one-of-the-gpu-cluster-nodes)" section below.